 Extensive leaks suggest the latter, but the Galaxy S9 may pack a couple of surprises in the mix.
 With just weeks remaining before the official reveal, here's a look at everything we know so far about Samsung's next super-phones.

 When will the Samsung Galaxy S9 be out?

 We first saw the Samsung Galaxy S8 (shown) in March 2017 and the phone shipped a few weeks after, but we will see the Galaxy S9 earlier in the year.

 Following rumours that pegged a launch anywhere between CES in January and sometime in March, Samsung mobile president DJ Koh confirmed to ZDNet that the Galaxy S9 will be revealed at Mobile World Congress (MWC) 2018 at the end of February.

-No doubt about it: Samsung says the phone will show at the end of February at MWC, and we think a March release is certain to follow.
+No doubt about it: Samsung says the phone will show on 25 February, and we think a March release is certain to follow.
 Start saving your money, folks.

 How much will the Samsung Galaxy S9 cost?

 Probably more than last year's Galaxy S8, if the latest rumours are any indication.
 Flagship phone prices have been trending upward over the last year, and Samsung won't be the one to buck that trend this time around.